-Moody Aldrich Partners claims compliance with the Global Investment Performance Standards (GIPS[®]) and has prepared and presented this report in compliance with the GIPS standards" and "GIPS[®] is a registered trademark of CFA Institute.
-CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the content contained herein."
+Moody Aldrich Partners claims compliance with the Global Investment Performance Standards (GIPS[®]) and has prepared and presented this report in compliance with the GIPS standards and GIPS[®] is a registered trademark of CFA Institute.
+CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the content contained herein.

-This information is presented as supplemental to the GIPS Report, which are available here
+This information is presented as supplemental to the GIPS Report, which is available here.